The-Pushkin/EaterActive_Courier/README.md

 # EaterActive_Courier
-ndroid Courier Interface for the EaterActive App
+Android Courier Interface for the EaterActive App